-When a student is absent, it is extremely important for the parent to contact the academic secretary by telephone on the day of the absence before 9:00 A.M.
-The parent must send a note when the student returns to school.
+When a student is absent, it is extremely important for the parent to submit the child's absence via Pickup Patrol before 9:00 A.M, explaining the reason for the absence.
 If the parent does not contact the school regarding the student's absence, the absence will be considered unexcused.
 If a child is absent for more than 3 days due to illness, a doctor's certificate is required.
 When it is known ahead of time that a student will be absent, the parent must submit a signed letter stating the date(s) of and reason for the student's absence.
-Students must be in attendance at least 80% of the school days of the school year.
-This is regardless of the reason for the absence.